 Similar to VPS hosting, it’s easy to scale cloud hosting.
 The difference being, there’s no need for physical servers since the resources are found in the cloud.
 That means the number of resources is endless.

-WordPress is pre-installed on a user’s hosting account and can include additional services like built-in security measures, automatic updates, and regular site backups.
+WordPress is pre-installed on a user’s WordPress hosting account and can include additional services like built-in security measures, automatic updates, and regular site backups.

 Next, later on in this article, I’ll be looking at the real costs to get started.
 And to make things a lot easier on you, I’ll look at the estimated cost of developing a website by looking at several groupings based on budget.